What Is Listed Property?

 • The landlord can directly control the property.

-• Unlike most investments, property can be leveraged for maximum return.
+• Unlike most investments, property can be simply leveraged for maximum return.
 This means borrowing to invest, including ‘unlocking’ the unused equity in a family home.
 This can markedly increase the potential return on investment.

 • For many people, it feels good to see and touch a physical investment – as opposed to owning shares in a company traded on the stock exchange which may not feel as “real”.